-In a bid to expand affordable internet access for the public, Facebook India on Tuesday announced new partnerships with internet service providers (ISPs) D-Vois and Netplus.
+To expand affordable internet access for the public, Facebook India announced new partnerships with internet service providers (ISPs) D-Vois and Netplus.

 The ISPs will use Facebook Connectivity’s Express Wi-Fi platform to launch public Wi-Fi hotspots across Bengaluru and several cities in Punjab.

-Express Wi-Fi is a software platform that enables mobile operators, satellite operators, and ISPs to build, grow, and monetise their Wi-Fi businesses in a sustainable and scalable way.
+Express Wi-Fi is a software platform that enables mobile operators, satellite operators, and ISPs to build, grow, and monetize their Wi-Fi businesses in a sustainable and scalable way.

 The platform is used by partners in more than 30 countries, connecting millions of people around the world.

-In India, the platform has already been deployed by eight partners, providing public Wi-Fi options to people across 12 states.
+In India, eight partners have already deployed the platform, providing public Wi-Fi options to people across 12 states.